-MEMORANDUM OF UNDERSTANDING
+MEMORANDUM OF UNDERSTANDING BETWEEN

-BETWEEN

-CITY OF FONTANA
+CITY OF FONTANA AND

-AND

-TEAMSTERS LOCAL 1932 UNION,
+TEAMSTERS LOCAL 1932, PUBLIC WORKS UNIT

-CITY HALL UNIT

-This Memorandum of Understanding ("Agreement") is entered into by the City of Fontana (hereinafter referred to as the "City") and the Teamsters Local 1932, City Hall Unit (hereinafter referred to as the "Union").
-The terms and conditions of this Agreement shall be applicable to all employees set forth in on the City Hall Unit's salary table commencing on July 1, 2024 and ending June 30, 2027.
+This Memorandum of Understanding ("Agreement") is entered into by the City of Fontana (hereinafter referred to as the "City") and the Teamsters Local 1932, Public Works Unit (hereinafter referred to as the "Union").
+The terms and conditions of this Agreement shall be applicable to all classifications set forth on the Public Works Unit's salary table commencing on July 1, 2024 and ending June 30, 2027.

-The City and Union acknowledge that the City is working toward implementation of a new Human Resources & Payroll System ("System") during the term of this MOU.
+The City and Union acknowledge that the City is working through the implementation of a new Human Resources & Payroll System ("System") during the term of this MOU.
 The completion and readiness of the System shall be a reopeners as to all issues that are impacted.
-To the extent the System's implementation may impact terms and conditions of employment, the parties will meet, confer, and negotiate prior to implementation.
+To the extent the System's implementation may impact terms and conditions of employment, the parties will meet, confer, and negotiate prior to implementation (July 2020).